top of page

 world-renowned musicians such as: Marvin Hamlisch, Alicia de Larrocha, Angela Hewitt, Blanca Uribe, Rebecca Penneys, Yong Hi Moon, Malcolm Bilson, Philip Jenkins, Boaz Sharon, Michael Torke and Judith Lang Zaimont.

-Golec performed as such venues as: Carnegie Hall, NYC, Bosendorfer Saal, Vienna, Austria, Women in Music Festival, Rochester, NY, Chautauqua Festival, Chautauqua NY, Lenna Hall, Chautauqua NY, Kilbourn Hall, Rochester, NY, Eastman Theater, Rochester, NY, State University of New York in Geneseo, Genesee Community College, Batavia, NY, Make a Wish Foundation (gala concerts in Rochester and Niagara Falls), Rotary Club (Buffalo, Rochester), Garret Club (Buffalo, NY), Ellicott Square Building, Buffalo NY, Dante Alighieri Society, Buffalo, NY, Women's Club in Jamestown, NY, Villa Maria College, Buffalo, NY, University at Buffalo, Buffalo, NY, Canisius College, Buffalo, NY, Eastman House, Rochester, NY, Nazareth College, Rochester NY, University of Syracuse, Syracuse, NY, Fryderyk Chopin Academy of Music, Warsaw, Poland, K. Szymanowski Academy of Music, Katowice, Poland, Classics on Elmwood Concert Series, Buffalo, NY, Rowan University, NJ, Temple University, PA, Roberts Wesleyan College, Rochester, NY, Town Hall in San Sebastian, Spain, Piano Festival and Masterclasses, Prague, Czech Republic, Ars Cameralis Silesiae Superioris, Katowice, Poland, Polish National Philharmonics, Warsaw, Poland, Silesian Philharmonics, Katowice, Poland, Chopin’s Manor House in Duszniki Zdroj, Poland, Lazienki Krolewskie in Warsaw, Poland and Czech Institute in Warsaw, Poland.
+Golec performed at the following venues: Carnegie Hall, NYC, Bosendorfer Saal, Vienna, Austria, Women in Music Festival, Rochester, NY, Chautauqua Festival, Chautauqua NY, Lenna Hall, Chautauqua NY, Kilbourn Hall, Rochester, NY, Eastman Theater, Rochester, NY, State University of New York in Geneseo, Genesee Community College, Batavia, NY, Make a Wish Foundation (gala concerts in Rochester and Niagara Falls), Rotary Club (Buffalo, Rochester), Garret Club (Buffalo, NY), Ellicott Square Building, Buffalo NY, Dante Alighieri Society, Buffalo, NY, Women's Club in Jamestown, NY, Villa Maria College, Buffalo, NY, University at Buffalo, Buffalo, NY, Canisius College, Buffalo, NY, Eastman House, Rochester, NY, Nazareth College, Rochester NY, University of Syracuse, Syracuse, NY, Fryderyk Chopin Academy of Music, Warsaw, Poland, K. Szymanowski Academy of Music, Katowice, Poland, Classics on Elmwood Concert Series, Buffalo, NY, Rowan University, NJ, Temple University, PA, Roberts Wesleyan College, Rochester, NY, Town Hall in San Sebastian, Spain, Piano Festival and Masterclasses, Prague, Czech Republic, Ars Cameralis Silesiae Superioris, Katowice, Poland, Polish National Philharmonics, Warsaw, Poland, Silesian Philharmonics, Katowice, Poland, Chopin’s Manor House in Duszniki Zdroj, Poland, Lazienki Krolewskie in Warsaw, Poland and Czech Institute in Warsaw, Poland.

 bottom of page